-A 2.1 honours degree or equivalent, in History or a related subject.
+A bachelor degree with a 2:1 (Hons) or higher in History or a related subject.

 Months of entry

 This varied degree will allow you to explore the cultural, social, political, theological and other aspects of medieval history while gaining valuable skills for further research.

 Core modules will allow you to gain an understanding of medieval Latin and palaeography so you can work with primary sources.
 You’ll also study research methods and bibliography to sharpen your research skills – all of which will allow you to make the most of the fantastic archives, library resources and collections both within the University and in the region.

 You’ll also choose from a range of optional modules offered by our School of History and Institute for Medieval Studies, allowing you to gain specialist knowledge in the areas that interest you while cutting across disciplines and using different critical approaches.
 You could study a broad range of topics, reflecting the diverse research interests across the University which is home to the International Medieval Congress.